South Alabama Soccer Complex

 The South Alabama Soccer Complex is a soccer complex located on the campus of the University of South Alabama campus in Mobile, Alabama.
-The facility is the home field of the University of South Alabama Jaguars women's soccer team.
+The facility is the home field of the South Alabama Jaguars women's soccer team.

 The Cage hosted the Sun Belt Conference women's soccer tournament in 2000, 2002, 2005, 2007 and 2012.
 The complex has a capacity of 1,000 people.